brrd/abricotine/README.md

 * Write in markdown (or GFM) and export your documents in HTML,
 * Preview text elements (such as headers, images, math, embedded videos, todo lists...) while you type,
 * Display document table of content in the side pane,
-* Display syntax highlighting for supported languages (HTML, XML, CSS, Javascript, and more to come...),
+* Display syntax highlighting for code,
 * Show helpers, anchors and hidden characters,
 * Copy formated HTML in the clipboard,
 * Write in a distraction-free fullscreen view,